All Episodes

 We broke no laws.

-Uh uh the unlawful interception of Royal Communications, you know, you're free to record people as long as they're present, particularly in Washington, D.C.
-And we did we everything was legal.
+The unlawful interception of royal communications, you know, you're free to record people as long as they're present, particularly in Washington, D.C.

 So what is he suing you for?

-He's just throwing a kitchen sink, a breach of fiduciary duty because our undercover reporter was was in Kramer's office.
+He's just throwing a kits and sink, a breach of fiduciary duty because our undercover reporter was in Kramer's office.

-But she never but she never um uh breached any duties with um with um she never had a written policy, a non binding non-disclosure agreement with Bob Kramer.
+She had a duty to Project Veritas to be an investigative journalist, but she never breached any duties with she never had a written policy, a binding non-disclosure agreement with Bob Kramer.

-They've already shut down David Deliden for the Planned Parenthood sting.
+They've already shut down David DeLeiden for the Planned Parenthood sting.

 Now they're trying to shut us down.

-And my response, Sean, is I'm I just hired well over a dozen full-time investigative journalists uh this week, and I'm gonna find out who's funding uh this lawsuit.
+And my response, Sean, is I just hired well over a dozen full-time investigative journalists this week.

-I know Bob Creamer is going to spend the rest of his natural life trying to shut me down.
+I know Bob Kramer is going to spend the rest of his natural life trying to shut me down.

 He sat in the front row of Barack Obama's speech.